etendosoftware/docs/docs/developer-guide/etendo-rx/concepts/integrations-configuration.md

 In the Connector window, you can define one connector for each external system with which Etendo will be synchronized.

 By default, the Etendo standard connector has 5 layers

-- Communication layer: With services such as Debezium, Kafka and DAS.
-These are in charge of CHECK VIDEO?
+- Communication layer: This is an interface to communicate with different protocols.
+It uses services such as Debezium, Kafka and DAS.
 - Model layer: For each object required to synchronize, it is necessary to define a converter.
 For this, the Projection and mappings window is used to generate the REST API, which models data in Etendo.
 - Synchronization layer: This layer is functional, but must be extendable and overridable to allow a new integration that has other logic. it gives Unidirectional and Bidirectional synchronization functionality
-- ...
--

-LAYERS
+- Logic layer: This layer allows defining the logic in the different steps of sync.
+- Specific connector: It is the specific step to implement and decide which specialization is applied in each layer.

 VA